vallururavi27/Multi-Network-Devices-Monitoring/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-💝 **Support this project**: If you find this tool useful, please consider [becoming a sponsor](https://github.com/sponsors/vallururavi27) or [making a donation](https://paypal.me/vallururavi27).
+💝 **Support this project**: If you find this tool useful, please consider [becoming a sponsor](https://github.com/sponsors/vallururavi27) or [starring the repository](https://github.com/vallururavi27/Multi-Network-Devices-Monitoring).
 Your support helps maintain and improve this project!